-In this article, we will look at the benefits of HIIT Training Workouts, along with the disadvantages of HIIT training.
+This article looks at the benefits of HIIT Training Workouts and the disadvantages of HIIT training.

-You can experience these benefits doing workouts of 30 minutes or under, a few times a week.
+You can experience these fitness gains doing workouts of 30 minutes or less a few times a week.

 While there is no disputing these benefits, HIIT is not without drawbacks.

-Keep reading to find out about the benefits of HIIT training, followed by the disadvantages.
-Knowing these will enable you to make an informed decision as to whether or not it will be right for you.
+Keep reading to learn about the benefits of HIIT training and the disadvantages.
+Knowing both will enable you to make an informed decision as to whether or not it will be right for you.

 Benefits of HIIT Training

-One of the main benefits of HIIT training is that workouts can be completed in as little as 5 minutes and most take no longer than 30 minutes.
-This makes them an efficient workout option compared to many other forms of training which can take one hour.
-If you want to get super-fit in the shortest possible time, HIIT is an excellent option.
+One of the main benefits of HIIT training is that workouts can be completed in as little as 5 minutes, with most taking no longer than 30 minutes.

 Can be done almost anywhere